 - the completion of Final Report - Achievements and Expected Future Outcomes Summary; and

 - updating the RGMS CV by linking the relevant research outputs and outcomes to grant identification number(s)

 Final Reports are required for all NHMRC grants with the exception of Equipment and Independent Research Infrastructure Support Scheme (IRIISS).
+Research Fellowship grants which include either a Support Enhancement Option, a Trans-Tasman Joint Initiative Award or a Translation Advancement Incentive have an additional requirement to provide a one page report at the conclusion of the Fellowship.
 The Scholarship Supervisor report is no longer required and Scholarship holders continue to have no reporting obligations.
 Research achievements and expected future outcomes of the Research Activity are included in the Final Report - Achievements and Expected Future Outcomes Summary, which is available for completion under the Grant Management section in RGMS.
 Information provided in Final Report - Achievements and Expected Future Outcomes Summary may be posted on the NHMRC website, and may also be used for media purposes, promoting research achievements or performance reporting.
 Failure to provide the Final Report is a default under the Funding Agreement and may be a relevant consideration in relation to further applications for NHMRC funding.

 Chief Investigators should have provided information on the achievements of a grant through their annual update of their RGMS CV, and are encouraged to keep their RGMS CV up-to-date even after the Final Report is submitted.
 This enables NHMRC to evaluate long-term scientific, health and economic impacts of NHMRC-funded research.
 Grant applicants can also use this information to demonstrate research outcomes from their previously held NHMRC grants.